jhonorozmx/u3a3_Scope_Hoisting/README.md

 Second
 ```

-**Explanation:** Just as explained in ***Question 3*** when we have two function with the same name existing within the same scope, and no matter where the function call is located, the second instance will always override the first one.
+**Explanation:** Just as explained in ***Question 3*** when we have two functions with the same name existing within the same scope, and no matter where the function call is located, the second instance will always override the first one.
 That's why the instance of `foo()` that logs `First` is overwritten by the one that logs `Second`.

 ---